GlobalAiNews/GlobalAiNewsNetExtras/gen-ai-configurations/README.md

 # Directory Structure

-This README file illustrates the desired layout of files and directories for our project.
+This README file illustrates how you can arrange different frontend UI's like ComfyUI or Stable diffusion so that they can share models.
+Now, you may not have all of these different directories depending on what you are using.
+But this allows you to keep the models in a central location and save some space

 ```
 Top-level-dir/
 │
 ├── common/
+│   └── embeddings/
 │   └── models/
 │       ├── 3dphoto/
 │       ├── adetailer/